waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Puzzle & Hypothesis Log
 ### A. In-Progress Puzzles & Active Hypotheses
 #### A1.
-Pokemon Mansion Multi-Floor Puzzle
+Pokemon Mansion 2F Puzzle
-- **Observation:** I am physically isolated in the western corridor of 1F.
-The game guarantees the eastern gates at (25, 14) are reachable barriers, but my `pathfinder` tool cannot find a path on this floor.
-- **Active Hypothesis:** The path to the eastern side of 1F *must* be on another floor.
-The `pathfinder` tool's repeated failure to find a path to the 'reachable' eastern gates proves there is no direct route on 1F.
-The system's 'Reachable Barriers' message is a high-level hint that a solution exists, not a guarantee of a path on the current map.
-The next logical step is to systematically explore 2F, 3F, and B1F for a warp or hole leading to the isolated eastern corridor of 1F.
+- **Observation:** The game has explicitly identified four 'Reachable Barriers' on 2F at (19, 9), (20, 9), (8, 23), and (8, 24).
+This new information strongly contradicts my previous assumption that the solution required navigating between floors.
+- **Active Hypothesis:** The switch at (3, 12) on 2F is the primary mechanism for this puzzle.
+Activating it will likely open one or more of the newly identified reachable barriers, creating a path forward.
+My immediate next action is to interact with this switch and observe its effect.

 ### B. Solved Puzzles & Confirmed Mechanics
 - **1F West Switch (Confirmed):** The switch at (3, 6) on 1F alternates between opening two sets of gates.
 First press opens the gates at (25, 14).
 A second press closes those and opens the gates at (17, 8).
 This switch does NOT solve the main puzzle of reaching the eastern corridor.
 - **B1F Dynamic Gates:** The switch at (19, 26) toggles which set of gates (Western, Northern, or Eastern) is affected by a dynamic trigger.

-### C. Deprecated Hypotheses (Pokemon Mansion 1F Puzzle)
+### C. Deprecated Hypotheses (Pokemon Mansion Puzzle)
+- **Multi-Floor Pathing Solution (Deprecated):** The path to the eastern side of 1F *must* be on another floor.
+The `pathfinder` tool's repeated failure to find a path to the 'reachable' eastern gates on 1F suggested there was no direct route. **Conclusion:** This hypothesis is now considered deprecated due to new game information explicitly identifying reachable barriers on 2F, suggesting a solution exists on the current floor.
 - **Direct Path from West to East on 1F:** This was my initial assumption, but my `pathfinder` tool, even after being fixed, could not find a path.
 This confirms the solution is not a simple walk.
-- **Alternating Switch Solution:** Repeatedly flipping the switch at (3, 6) only toggles between two states and does not grant access to the sealed eastern room.
+- **Alternating Switch Solution (1F):** Repeatedly flipping the switch at (3, 6) on 1F only toggles between two states and does not grant access to the sealed eastern room.
 (Failed after 10+ attempts).
-- **Multi-floor Solution (Direct Trigger):** The trigger for the 1F sealed room is located on 2F or 3F and directly affects the 1F gates.
-(This is a secondary hypothesis to return to if the systematic search fails).